mvenghaus/filament-plugin-translatable-inline/README.md

 ### afterStateUpdated

-If you want to use "afterStateUpdated", you have to consider that the state path shifts by one level.
+If you want to use "afterStateUpdated", you have to consider that the state path shifts by one level. n addition, one must specify the locale which is located in the component's name-

 **Before**
 ```php